thismayank1/COMPARISON-OF-CLASSIFICATION-ALGORITHMS-USING-PYTHON/README.md

-# COMPARISON-OF-CLASSIFICATION-ALGORITHMS-USING-PYTHON
-## 📊 Comparison of Classification Algorithms Using Python
+# 📊 Comparison of Classification Algorithms Using Python

 ## 🔍 Overview
 This project compares different classification algorithms on a dataset to evaluate their performance based on accuracy, precision, recall, and F1-score.
 The goal is to identify the best-performing algorithm for a given dataset.